$\mathbf{S^2LM}$: Towards Semantic Steganography via Large Language Models: Introduction

-To address these challenges, we introduce the broader concept of \textbf{Semantic Steganography}, which focuses on embedding semantically meaningful and structured content---such as sentences or paragraphs---into carriers.
+Motivated by this question, we introduce the broader concept of \textbf{Semantic Steganography}, which focuses on embedding semantically meaningful and structured content, such as natural language, into carriers.
 Building on this idea, we formalize the \textbf{Sentence-to-Image Steganography} task as an instance of semantic steganography.
-This task requires hiding sentence-level or even paragraph-level semantic information into a cover image.
+This task requires hiding sentence-level or even paragraph-level information in a cover image.
 Notably, the secret message can consist of arbitrary textual content of any length.
-To accomplish this task, the model must possess two key capabilities: 1) encoding large and complex information into an appropriate representation and 2) effectively handling two fundamentally different modalities (text and image).
+To accomplish this task, the model must possess two key capabilities: encoding large and complex information into an appropriate representation and effectively handling two fundamentally different modalities.

-Recent advancements in the development of large language models (LLMs) have spurred efforts to integrate LLMs with vision backbones, leading to the rise of vision-language models (VLMs) \cite{zhang2024vision,ye2024mplug,li2022mplug,liu2024improved,liu2023visual}.
-However, most of these models focus on vision understanding and text generation.
-This raises an important question: \textbf{\textit{Can LLMs be used directly as a universal steganographic tool to embed sentence-level information into carriers such as images?}}
+Recent advancements in large language models (LLMs) have spurred research on integrating them with vision backbones, leading to the rise of vision-language models (VLMs) \cite{zhang2024vision,ye2024mplug,li2022mplug,liu2024improved,liu2023visual}.
+These studies demonstrate that LLMs exhibit strong capabilities in semantic understanding and cross-modal reasoning, which precisely align with the requirements of semantic steganography.
+This alignment highlights the potential of LLMs to serve as a foundation for developing a universal steganographic framework that embeds high-level semantics within carriers.

-To this end, we propose the \textbf{S}emantic \textbf{S}teganographic \textbf{L}anguage \textbf{M}odel (\textbf{$\mathbf{S^2LM}$}), an innovative steganographic framework.
-To the best of our knowledge, this is the first work to explore hiding sentence-level and even paragraph-level information in images.
-Specifically, we redesign the entire pipeline used in current watermarking strategies.
-As illustrated in Figure~\ref{fig:figure1}, we first encode the secret sentence into tokens using a tokenizer.
-Second, during the insertion process, we use the LLM to generate secret embeddings without relying on image priors, thereby eliminating interference between the cover image and the secret message.
-Finally, we use the same LLM to decode the secret message from the stego image.

-In our empirical experiments, $\mathrm{S^2LM}$ can conceal up to 500 words of text into a single image with a resolution of $256 \times 256$, breaking the boundary between image and text.
-Additionally, we evaluate the steganographic performance of different LLMs within the $\mathrm{S^2LM}$ framework and verify its versatility across various language models.